1jour1vin

 Food and wine pairings

-This wine will complement red meats and roasted game (pheasant, quail) and other game dishes, as well as cheeses (Epoisses, Brillat-Savarin, etc.).
+This wine pairs well with roasted red meats and game (pheasant, quail) and other game dishes, as well as cheeses (Epoisses, Brillat-Savarin, etc.)

 Bettane & Desseauve